iotaledger/ledger-app-iota/README.md

 The first step is to obtain a release tarball.
 The second step is to load that app from the tarball.

-Additionaly, if you are using [Nix], you can skip the tarball entirely and directly build/downoad and load the load.
+Additionally, if you are using [Nix], you can skip the tarball entirely and directly build/downoad and load the load.

 ### Directly build/download and load the app with Nix